codelardo/Installers/README.md

 ```
 Once the VPS installation is finished.

+# Write Down or Copy Your User Password that was generated

+# Next -

 Check the block height

 We want the blocks to match whats on the Absolute block explorer (https://explorer.absolutecoin.net/)